Joint Notice of Privacy Practices

 We may deny your request for a change if it is not in writing or does not include a reason to support the request.
 In addition, we may deny your request to change information, if the information is:

-Right to an Accounting of Disclosures - You have the right to ask for an accounting of disclosures, which is a list of medical information given out about your child.
+Right to an Accounting of Disclosures – You have the right to ask for an accounting of disclosures, which is a list of medical information given out about you or your child.

-Right to Request Restrictions - You have the right to request that we limit the medical information we use or disclose about your child for treatment, payment or health care operations.
-You also have the right to ask for a limit on the medical information we provide about your child to someone who is involved in your child's care or the payment for care, like a family member or friend.
+Right to Request Restrictions – You have the right to request that we limit the medical information we use or disclose about you or your child for treatment, payment or health care operations.
+You also have the right to ask for a limit on the medical information we provide about you or your child to someone who is involved in your or your child’s care or the payment for care, such as a family member or friend.

-We do not have to agree with your request unless the requested restriction relates to disclosures to a health plan for payment and/or health care operations and the product or service was fully self pay and has been paid in full.
+We do not have to agree with your request unless the requested restriction relates to disclosures to a health plan for payment and/ or health care operations and the product or service has been paid in full solely out-of-pocket.
 If we do agree to a limitation, we will follow your request unless the information is needed to provide emergency treatment.

-You must request a limitation in writing to Children's Health Information Department.
+You must request a limitation in writing to Children’s Hospital & Medical Center Health Information Department.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply.

-Right to Ask for Private Communications - You have the right to ask that we communicate with you about your child's medical matters in a certain way or at a certain place.
+Right to Ask for Private Communications – You have the right to ask that we communicate with you about your or your child’s medical matters in a certain way or at a certain place.